philipkiely/philipkiely.com/src/blogs/words/professional_skills.md

 Authors: Philip Kiely
 Summary: The skills needed to get and succeed at a software development internship or job are somewhat different than the skills that most computer science classes teach.
 In some cases, classes teach exactly the opposite of what you need for a job.
 In my opinion, the job skills are substantially easier than the class skills and you can pick them up quickly.

-A year out of college — the undergraduate equivalent of a grizzled old mountaintop sage — I often find myself in the position of explaining to some new computer science student how to become a professional software developer.
+Having achieved the first steps toward success in my career, I sometimes find myself giving advice to college students.
 This post distills the most essential advice so that kids can get off my lawn more expediently.

 The fundamental issue is that the skills needed to get and succeed at a software development internship or job are somewhat different than the skills that most computer science classes teach.
 In some cases, classes teach exactly the opposite of what you need for a job.
 In my opinion, the job skills are substantially easier than the class skills and you can pick them up quickly.